 juju config jenkins jnlp-port=0

-Always change it this way - this account is used by the charm to manage slave configuration.
+You should avoid changing the admin password within the Jenkins UI - this account is used by the charm to manage slave configuration.

 Then feel free to expose your Jenkins master: